 DASS ART Transfer Film, next to your image, is the most important piece in the Archival Pigment Emulsion Transfer Process.

-This is the only clear film guaranteed to consistently release the pigment ink with any of the DASS ART Sauces.
-Simply print your image onto a piece of DASS ART Transfer film and transfer that image using transfer mediums like Alcohol Gel, DASS SuperSauce, DASS WonderSauce, or DASS Transfer Gelatin onto your chosen substrate.
+DASS ART Film is the only clear film guaranteed to consistently release the pigment ink with any of the DASS ART Sauces.
+Simply print your image onto a piece of DASS ART Transfer film and transfer that image using transfer mediums like Alcohol Gel, DASS SuperSauce or DASS WonderSauce onto your chosen substrate.
 The film will release the image (pigment) during the transfer.
-Eachsheet can only be used once.
+The result can be an image resembling a Polaroid lift or transfer.
+Each sheet can only be used once.
 DASS ART Transfer Film can also be used to create digital negatives or positives for making contact prints with light sensitive polymer plates and emulsions.

 DASS ART Transfer Film is suited desktop and wide format printer using pigment inks.
 When printing, select a profile that uses Photo Black (like a profile for a luster paper).
 If possible, do not use gloss optimizer or gloss enhancer as it can impede dry time and transfer quality.
-Do not use Matte Black ink as it washes off if the image is de-slimed.
+Do not use Matte Black ink as it washes off if the image is de-slimed (the print is rinsed to remove the residual inkjet emulsion).
 Printing at higher resolutions like 1440 or 1200 dpi allow the ink to dry better which will help with the quality of the transfer.
 Coming off of the printer, your prints will be dry to a light touch and completely dry within an hour or two, depending on the humidity.
 You can either transfer them quickly or print in advance and store the images for many months before you use them.

-DASS Classic Transfer Film is a clear film used to transfer water-soluble pigment ink inkjet prints, using a transfer medium such as DASS ART SuperSauce or WonderSauce to a variety of substrates.
-Note that film does not come with interleaf paper.
+DASS Classic Transfer Film is used to transfer water-soluble pigment ink inkjet prints, using a transfer medium such as DASS ART SuperSauce to a variety of substrates.
+Note that film does not come with inter-leaf paper.

 - SuperSauce Aluminum Transfer